-Step 4: The student, who has been through the college appeal process, may appeal to the ACTBSSS against the college procedures by which the appeal decision was reached.
+Step 4: The student, who has been through the college appeal process, may appeal to the ACTBSSS.

-A clear distinction should be made between the student requesting a review of an assessment mark or grade and the formal college appeal against an assessment mark or grade.
+A clear distinction should be made between the student requesting a review of an assessment mark, grade or penatly and the formal college appeal.
 A student may not lodge a formal appeal to the College Principal if they have not previously followed Steps 1 and 2 of the review process.